nqzero/PUPL/PUPL.md

 - permission to use this software for other purposes is hereby granted
 - you agree to present to a potential recipient of a distribution the above copyright notice and these license terms

-if a distribution, whether verbatim, derivative or bundled, includes all source code licensed under either:
+if a work that you distribute, that in whole or in part contains or is derived from the software or any part thereof, is accompanied by the complete corresponding source code or an equivalent offer of such, licensed under either:
  - this license, at no additional per-use cost
  - an OSI-approved open source license

-then use-license responsibilities may be left solely to the recipient, who may apply any use-license (including those acquired at zero cost) to satisfy their use-license requirements. otherwise, you agree to acquire on the recipients behalf, or verify they possess, an applicable use-license
+then use-license responsibilities may be left solely to the recipient, who may apply any use-license or equivalent (including those acquired at zero cost) to satisfy their use-license requirements. otherwise, you agree to acquire on the recipients behalf, or verify they possess, an applicable use-license